 The Gary Community School Corporation Special Populations department ensures that the identified needs of students with disabilities are met and that all appropriate guidelines and regulations are followed, in order to ensure higher achievement for students with disabilities.

-DIRECTOR OF SPECIAL POPULATIONS
+SPECIAL POPULATIONS STAFF

 219-886-6400 ex: 91406